What is this medicine?

-What if I miss a dose?If you miss a dose, take it as soon as you can.
+If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-What may interact with this medicine?Do not take this medicine with any of the following medications:
+Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications:

-What should I watch for while using this medicine?You may develop tolerance to this medicine if you take it for a long time.
+You may develop tolerance to this medicine if you take it for a long time.
 Tolerance means that you will get less cough relief with time.
 Tell your doctor or health care professional if your symptoms do not improve or if they get worse.

 Do not suddenly stop taking your medicine because you may develop a severe reaction.
 Your body becomes used to the medicine.
 This does NOT mean you are addicted.
 Addiction is a behavior related to getting and using a drug for a non-medical reason.
 If your doctor wants you to stop the medicine, the dose will be slowly lowered over time to avoid any side effects.